-Any Board member who may designate a person to represent him on the Board pursuant to Section 9.1-1109 must provide such designation in writing to the Chairman of the Board.
+Any Board member who may designate a person to represent them on the Board pursuant to Section 9.1-1109 must provide such designation in writing to the Chair of the Board.
 Such designation shall continue in effect until rescinded in writing.
 Designees attending meetings of the Board shall have the same privileges as Board members.

 Section 3.
 Terms

 Any legislative members shall serve for terms coincident with their terms of office.
-Members appointed by the Governor shall serve for terms of four years, provided that no member shall serve beyond the time when he holds the office or employment by reason of which he was initially eligible for appointment.
+Members appointed by the Governor shall serve for terms of four years, provided that no member shall serve beyond the time when they hold the office or employment by reason of which they were initially eligible for appointment.

 Section 4.
 Vacancies